Bureau-Inc/android-aadhaarsdk-sample-app/README.md

 1. User is guided to the Digilocker website to submit their Aadhaar details.
 2. Input for "Aadhaar Number" are filled by the end user.
 3. On continuing
-    - [x] An OTP is received by the end user which is then auto read by the SDK.
-The inVOID SDK only reads the then received OTP message through the screen.
+    - [x] An OTP is received by the end user which should be entered in the next page.
-4. Once the details entered are authenticated, the Aadhaar details are recieved
+4. Once the details entered are authenticated, the Aadhaar details are recieved.

 ## Minimum Requirements
 - `minSdkVersion 21`